Causally Fair Node Classification on Non-IID Graph Data: Method

 \subsection{Message Passing Variational Autoencoder for Causal Inference (MPVA)}

-To further generalize the MPVA framework, we also consider the existence of independent variables $Z$ other than $S$ that directly affect $X$, and Theorem~\ref{thm:1} readily applies to this case.
-In this framework, we first use an MPNN to learn a hidden representation capturing the aggregated causal effect of $S$ on $X$ from each node's neighborhood, denoted as $\hat{a}=\hat{g}^{\textit{MPNN}}(\s)$.
+We develop the MPVA framework to directly implement the estimation principle established in Theorem~\ref{thm:main}.
+The architecture is designed to approximate the shared component $Q(x;\s,c)$ between observational and interventional distributions, which allows interventional distributions to be computed through reweighting.
+For generality, we further consider the existence of independent variables $Z$ other than $S$ that directly affect $X$, and Corollary~\ref{cor:estimation} readily applies to this case.
+In this framework, we first use an MPNN to learn the intermediate representation $A$ under Condition~\ref{cond:decomposability}, which captures the aggregated causal effect of $S$ on $X$ from each node's neighborhood through the message-passing mechanism $g(\s,c)$, denoted as $\hat{a}=\hat{g}^{\textit{MPNN}}(\s)$.
 Then, we use the estimated intermediate representation $\hat{A}$ along with the variables $Z$ as inputs to a multilayer perceptron (MLP) to predict the node feature $X$, denoted as $\hat{x}=\textit{MLP}(\hat{a},z)$.
-After that, we use a cVAE for learning the conditional distribution $P(x|\hat{a},z)$, where the encoder $v=\textit{EN}(x,\hat{a},z)$ takes $x$ as the input with $\hat{a},z$ as conditions, and the decoder $\hat{x}=\textit{DE}(v,\hat{a},z)$ attempts to reconstruct $x$.
-The architecture of MPVA is illustrated in Fig.~\ref{fig:mpva}.
+We then use a cVAE to learn the conditional distribution $P(x|\hat{a},z)$, which corresponds to $P(x|a)$ in Theorem~\ref{thm:main}.
+The encoder $v=\textit{EN}(x,\hat{a},z)$ takes $x$ as input with $\hat{a},z$ as conditions, and the decoder $\hat{x}=\textit{DE}(v,\hat{a},z)$ reconstructs $x$.
+The architecture of MPVA is illustrated in Figure~\ref{fig:mpva}.